 This VEGAN CHIPOTLE SWEET POTATO SALAD is dairy free, egg free and super creamy!
 If you’re looking for a healthy alternative to traditional potato salad for your next summer BBQ, this one is a real crowd pleaser!

-The other day Tim and I were at a flea market with a lineup of food trucks and we had a sweet potato side salad that was really tasty.
-Then Tim turned to me and said “Can you make this at home?”
+I was at a flea market with a lineup of food trucks and had a sweet potato side salad that was really tasty.
+Then I thought “can I make this at home?”
 Challenge accepted!

 Staying true to my healthy swaps though I decided to make this a vegan sweet potato salad instead.
 I’m not vegan, but a couple nights a week I eat meatless meals just to keep everything in balance.

 The reason this sweet potato salad ended up vegan though was because we always have cashews in the house but we never have mayo haha.

 Traditional potato salad has never been my favorite.
 Hard boiled eggs and pickles always seemed to overwhelm my tastebuds.
 Also I find that sometimes potato salad just has too much mayo.
 Just me?